Empowerment Articles!

-If your are hurting, Cry out the pain with Jesus and let Him totally heal your wounds
+If you are hurting, cry out the pain with Jesus and let Him totally heal your wounds.

 The obliteration of a relationship covenant is grueling.
 It seems impossible to face a new day.
-Getting out of bed was a monumental task for me too.
+Getting out of bed was a monumental task for me, too.
 You wonder, what kind of person did I give my heart to?
 What realm of evil and deception did I activate?
 I asked God the same questions endlessly.
-“Is it possible that you would give us a new day Lord?
-How can we just throw away our marriage?
-How can he justify his blatant sin?
-How can a man just walk away from his family?
-Would you change his heart and take away his ruthlessness?”
+How is it possible for a person to say I love you one day and break your heart the next?
+How can we throw away our marriage?
+How can he justify his blatant sin in my face?
+How can a man walk away from his family?
+Would you change his heart and take away his ruthlessness?

-If you have these feelings, just know that God is willing and waiting to heal your heart.
-He loves to heal us> He loves to get you back on the right track and into joy.
-I have some wonderful prayers and revelations for you in the book, “whispersfromgodbook.com”
+If you have these feelings, know that God is willing and waiting to heal you.
+He loves to heal us.
+He loves to get you back on the right track and into joy.
+I have some wonderful prayers and revelations for you in the book “Is Your Relationship Worth the Cost?”
+I ask the Lord to heal you now and to help you move into a better dimension!
+Remember, what you lose in the fire, you will find in the ashes.

 During his mission on earth, Jesus was a single man.
-Despite popular books and movies which state that he was married, the Bible makes no mention of such a claim.
-As the inspired word of God, the Bible is the ultimate authority on him.
+Despite popular books and movies that suggest he was married are wrong.
+The Bible makes no mention of such a claim.
+The inspired Word of God, the Bible, is the ultimate authority on Jesus.

 It’s good news for you and me that Jesus was single.
-He knows, from his human experience, about the loneliness, our fear, rejection, and the judgment we have to endure in the single life.
-He has firsthand experience of what you are going through.
+From his human experience, He knew about the loneliness, our fear, rejection, and the judgment we have to endure in the single life.
+Firsthand, He experienced what you are going through.

+The human condition has remained largely unchanged over the past 2,000 years.
+Many still want to experience the joy of marriage.
 Human motives remain the same too.
 We still encounter difficult people driven by greed, jealousy, and pettiness.
-Jesus had to deal with them, and he gives us help in our struggles to go forth and to be happy.
-Oh yes, we can enjoy our time of un-marriedness!
+Jesus had to deal with them, and He gives us help in our struggles to go forth and to be happy.
+Oh yes, we can enjoy our seasons of un-marriedness!

-A time to devote yourself to knowing Father
+A time to devote yourself to knowing your Father

-1 Corinthians 7:32-35 I would like you to be free from concern.
+1 Corinthians 7:32-35.
+I would like you to be free from concern.
 An unmarried man is concerned about the LORD’s affairs-how he can please the LORD.
-But a married man is concerned about the affairs of this world-how he can please his wife and his interests are divided.
-An unmarried woman or virgin is concerned about the LORD’s affairs: Her aim is to be devoted to the LORD in both body and spirit.
-But a married woman is concerned about the affairs of this world-how she can please her husband.
-I am saying this for your own good, not to restrict you, but that you may live in a right way in undivided devotion to the LORD.
+But a married man is concerned about the affairs of this world and how he can please his wife.
+His interests are divided.
+An unmarried woman or virgin is concerned about the LORD’s affairs.
+She aims to be devoted to the LORD in both body and spirit.
+But a married woman is concerned about the affairs of this world and how she can please her husband.
+I am saying this for your good, not to restrict you, but that you may live in the right way in undivided devotion to the LORD.

 STRONG MARRIAGES

-Marry truth, not a lie. lies won’t stand the test of time
+Marry truth, not a lie, and stand the test of time.

 Pray the scriptures over your marriage.
-The word of God is strong and powerful!
-It will close the doors to darkness and defeat and will walk before you.
-The word of God will build a fortress around you love!
+The Word of God is strong and powerful!
+It will close the doors to darkness and defeat and walk before you.
+The Word of God will build a fortress around your love!

 Covenant marriages

-The good news is, your covenant marriage will stand forever.
-It will stand against many bolts of lightning hurled against it.
-The fiery darts will fall to the side.
+The good news is that your covenant marriage will stand forever.
+It will stand against many bolts of lightning hurled against it, and the fiery darts will fall to the side.
 I knew a man who divorced His second wife and told her to return to her first (covenant) husband.
 As dreadful as that sounds, he was hearing from God correctly.
 He said that he was miserable and that the Lord dealt with him about marrying her.

-She and her first husband belonged together and they are working on reconciliation.
-This is a bit extreme but, keep praying the scriptures and believing God if you know He put you together.
-It might take a season of separation but just do exactly what He tells you, and you shall see the glory of your God, even if things are terrible.
+She and her first husband belonged together, and they are working on reconciliation.
+This is a bit extreme, but keep praying the scriptures and believing God if you know He put you together.
+It might take a season of separation, but just do exactly what He tells you, and you shall see the glory of your God, even if things are terrible and seem impossible.

-Nevertheless, If God has not joined you together; don’t try to bond what He has not connected.
-Recognizing the power of truth.
-Truth and obedience will keep you free from meaningless acts of misery and defeat.
-If you put yourselves together, you are two unstable compounds that will only explode in an dreadful fire of unhappiness.
+Nevertheless, If God has not joined you, don’t try to bind together what He has not connected.
+Recognizing the power of truth and obedience will free you from meaningless acts of misery and defeat.
+If you put yourselves together, you are two unstable compounds that will only explode in a dreadful storm of unhappiness.

-The book: “Is Your Relationship Worth the Cost?”
-Will take you through many details of how to build and strengthen your relationship, which is wise to do, even when things are fine.
-This is the time to build and grow roots.
-Not on a rainy day.
-Visit the page and stop the devil in his tracks.
+The book: “Is Your Relationship Worth the Cost?
+Will take you through many details of how to build and strengthen your relationship, which is wise, even when things are fine.
+That is when roots should be developed and grown, not on a rainy day.

 CHEATING

-When it comes to cheating, you may think, men would be most likely to do it in their early 20s, when they are at their most virile and they’ve got all sorts of crazy hormones bouncing around.
-Indeed, pop culture abounds with movies and TV shows about college guys, desperate to have sex with as many women as possible, regardless of whether or not they have a girlfriend.
+When it comes to cheating, you may think men would be the most likely to do it in their early 20s, when they are at their most virile and have all sorts of crazy hormones bouncing around.
+Indeed, pop culture abounds with movies and TV shows about college guys desperate to have sex with as many women as possible, regardless, and some of that is surely true.

-But, according to science, it’s older men who have a greater tendency to stray.
-According to data from the recent General Social Survey (GSS), 20% of men and 13% of women reported that they’ve had sex with someone other than their spouse while married, and while women seem to be most likely to cheat in their early 20s, a man’s infidelity risk actually increases with age.
+But, according to science, it is the older men who have a greater tendency to stray.
+According to data from the recent General Social Survey (GSS), 20% of men and 13% of women reported that they’ve had sex with someone other than their spouse while married.
+Women seem to be most likely to cheat in their early 20s, while a man’s infidelity risk actually increases with age.

 STOP THE PAIN AND SABOTAGE